Company Registration FAQs

 • Missing director/shareholder etc

-For example you incorrectly added or missed a director or incorrectly allocated shares.
-You will most likely need to lodge a form 484.
+For example, you incorrectly added or missed a director or incorrectly allocated shares.

 Once you have confirmation from ASIC that a form 492 has been lodged you can let us know and we can reissue your documentation if needed.